opensearch-project/opensearch-spark/integ-test/src/test/python/README.md

 ## Configuration

-Before running the script, ensure that the `s3://path/data/http_log/` is correctly pointing to the http_logs s3 bucket - for additional information see [data-preparation](data-preparation.md).
+Before running the script, ensure that the `s3://flint/-data/-dp/-eu/-west/-1/-beta/data/http_log/` is correctly pointing to the http_logs s3 bucket - for additional information see [data-preparation](data-preparation.md).

 Before running the script, ensure that the `OPENSEARCH_URL` environment variable is set to your OpenSearch cluster's URL.

+Before running the script, ensure that the datasource name (in this sample `mys3`) match the correct location of your EMR spark cluster.

+Before running the script, ensure that the catalog name (in this sample `default`) match the correct schema name within the AWS-GLUE catalog.

+Before running the script, ensure that the table name (in this sample `http_logs_plain`) match the correct name of table ([Or create table using the next script](./http_logs/tables/create_table.sql)).

 Example:
 ```bash